FOR IMMEDIATE RELEASE

-In early April, the CDC calculated that in the United States, about 1.7% (2,572 of 149,082 for which age was reported) of COVID-19 cases had occurred in children (< 18 years).
+In early April, the Centers for Disease Control and Prevention (CDC) reported that in the United States, about 1.7 percent (2,572 out of 149,082 cases for which age was reported) of COVID-19 cases had occurred in children (< 18 years).
 Of those, 5.7 percent were hospitalized, compared with 10 percent of adults at that time.
-COVID-19 has led to serious illness and death in children ranging from newborns and young infants to those with
+COVID-19 has led to serious illness and death in children ranging from newborns and young infants to those with underlying medical conditions.

-Drug development in pediatrics has been slow and inefficient for decades.
-Half of the medicines prescribed for children have never been proven effective for them.
+Drug development in pediatrics has historically been slow and inefficient and most medicines prescribed for children have never been proven effective for them.
 I-ACT for Children was created to level the playing field by championing and participating in the research needed to ensure children have the same access as adults to effective medicines.
-I-ACT for Children has created a public-private pediatric research network that is specifically designed to advance product development in children.
-It collaborates with similar organizations in Europe, Canada and Japan to provide a global research framework.

 About I-ACT for Children